Senior Plus

 The ordered products have a minimum shelf life of 6-12 months.

-FEED QUICK & EASY
+QUICK & EASY FEEDING

-COMBINABLE WITH
+COMPATIBLE WITH

-Eating guarantee
+Taste guarantee

 30-day money-back guarantee!
 All information about the guarantee can be found in the terms and conditions.